 I dipped in and out of Smallville‘s ten year story on Superman’s beginnings.
 I enjoyed the modern or unconventional mother-daughter relationship on Gilmore Girls.
 Girlfriends was my Friends, cherished and often quoted.
 Everybody Hates Chris was a reminder that Martin existed.
 Veronica Mars was my 90210 anecdote, young and the opposite of vapid.
 Jane the Virgin took me back to watching telenovelas with my grandmother.
 The 100 destroyed our future world and shows us how little race, gender and sexuality should matter. iZombie re-imagined the zombie story with new and exciting lore only matched by SyFy’s Znation.
 In short The CW is more savory and sweet than the often bland shows on CBS but it is no AMC.
 The network has redefined young, fun and imaginative television.
 Its success is its ability to disregard trends and boxes.
 They take risks and bring unique stories, from talented voices.

 The core cast is, of course, white.
 Creator and Chief Creative Officer of Archie Comics, Roberto Aguirre-Sacasa, is true to the nearly eighty year story.
 However, Archie, Betty, Veronica and Jughead are joined by friends of different races, sexual orientation and presumedly religions.
 Reggie is Asian.
 Kevin is gay (note he was introduced as a gay character in 2010).
 Moose is the bicurious jock who propositions Kevin and promptly disappears.
 Ms. Grundy is young and sexy, not grandmotherly at all.
 Josie and the Pussycats (Valerie and Melody) are all black aspiring pop stars.
 Of course, Riverdale’s mayor is black, as is the high school’s principal.
-The Lodges (Veronica, Hermione and Hiriam) are of Spanish descent or just being played by actors of Spanish descent.
+The Lodges (Veronica, Hermione and Hiriam) are of Spanish descent.

 Unlike The CW’s more forward thinking shows, this cast is rather segregated.
 All of the ‘atypical characters’ aren’t integrated into the show’s main storyline.
 Reggie pops-up in the cafeteria or a locker room.
 Valerie briefly interacted with Archie as a music mentor and love interest but that ended as quickly as it began.
 Kevin fares a little better as the son of the sheriff but he too is seen with his boyfriend or as a buddy to Betty and Veronica.
 Josie, though in a band and the mayor’s daughter, is not a friend of the group; this negates her presence in anything but a musical scene.
 The same can be said of Josie’s parents, Mayor Sierra McCoy and musician Myles McCoy; they pop-up even less than negligent parents in dysfunctional teen shows.
 Footballer Clayton of shamebook fame and Valerie from the Pussycats had memorable storylines yet they too are on the periphery of the Archie friend circle.